hyttmi/cellframe-masternode-webui/README.md

 smtp_user=<your_gmail_user>
 email_use_tls=true
 ```

-## Updating

-### Easy way
-Set `auto_update=true` to configuration file, restart node and wait until plugin updates itself and restarts your node.

-### Manual way
-Download the latest zip, extract the files and copy the files overwriting the old files in plugin directory.

 ## Templating
 Since version 3.18, it's possible to create custom templates for `email.html` and `telegram.html`.
 The files should be placed in `templates/custom_templates` path.